bluescan/tacentview/docs/cli.md

 ; A directory to process.
 MoreImages/
 ```
-The `--paramsGIF` is optional and specifies any non-default parameters for creating the GIFs.
-In this case an 8-bit palette is used, the _wu_ algorithm is used for colour quantization, and the transparency threshold is 120.
-The -1 means don't override any frame durations from the input files (if they are animated).\
+The `--outGIF` is optional and specifies any non-default parameters for creating the GIFs.
+In this case a 2-bit (4 colour) palette is used, the _neu_ algorithm is used for colour quantization, and the transparency threshold is 120.
+There are more options for GIF output not shown here including things like loop behaviour, frame duration, etc.\
 \
 \
 **Example {% increment egnum %} - Resize Images Preserving Aspect**